(NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

 Let’s Talk about Trauma…

-Trauma is a very big and very personal subject, and there are many differencing opinions about what is, and is not, traumatic.
-I have lived the experience of C-PTSD and being Neurodivergent most of my life, so I may not be completely objective about this subject.
+Trauma is a very big and very personal subject, and there are many differing opinions about what is and is not traumatic.

 All of the above conditions, and many others, share the experience of pain (especially existential pain) and a visceral sense of imminent overwhelm.
+This creates a kind of feedback loop, where the ‘symptom’ of overwhelm becomes another driving force behind the worsening of every other underlying and secondary condition.

 Everyone is watching!